jsgilmore/gostorm/README.md

 Currently, the main purpose of GoStorm is to act as a library for Go spouts and bolts that wish to interact with a Storm topology.
 The topology definition itself should still be done in Java and a shell spout or bolt is still required for each Go spout or bolt.
 See the storm-starter WordCountTopology on how to do this.

-For testing and evaluation purposes, the GoStorm release also contains its own splitsentence.go implementation that replaces the python splitsentence.py implementation in the storm-starter WordCountTopology.
+For testing and evaluation purposes, the GoStorm release also contains its own splitsentence.go implementation that replaces the python splitsentence.py implementation in the storm-starter WordCountTopology (https://github.com/nathanmarz/storm-starter).

 The GoStorm API provides two types of Storm connections: SpoutConn and BoltConn.
 Both of the underlying structures implement some of the more finicky parts of the Storm communications protocol, so you don't have to worry about them.